Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities

 \subsection{Evaluation Metrics}

-Following the previous method \cite{xu2021text}, we use several standard metrics which are commonly used for SED task.
+To verify our CGI model, we use several standard metrics which are commonly used for the SED task, following the previous method \cite{xu2021text}.
 To value the smoothness of prediction segments and penalize irrelevant predictions, the event-based metrics are adopted, including precision, recall, and F1, which are denoted as P, R, and F$_{1}$, respectively.
-It is noting that for the F$_{1}$ score, the t-collar value of 100 ms and a tolerance of 20\% discrepancy between the ground-truth and prediction duration are adopted.
+It is noting that for the F$_{1}$ score, the t-collar value of 100 ms, and the 20\% tolerance between the ground-truth and prediction audio segments are adopted.
 Since the performance of these metrics is relevant to the threshold, we also compute the more robust threshold-independent polyphonic sound detection score (PSDS), and the hyperparameters of PSDS are defaulted as $\rho_{\mathrm{DTC}}=\rho_{\mathrm{GTC}}=0.5$, $\rho_{\mathrm{CTTC}}=0.3$, $\alpha_{\mathrm{CT}}=\alpha_{\mathrm{ST}}=0.0$, $e_{\max }=100$.